oancea-ilie/react-scss-typescript-template/README.md

 ### Some Advice

 - Do not edit or delete the .vscode/ directory.
-It is used for changing Typescript version for the `typescript-plugin-css-modules` library to work property.
+It is used for changing the Typescript version for the `typescript-plugin-css-modules` library to work properly.
+- **You will have a vs-code notification for changing the typescript version and you have to allow it.**
 - **You should not** edit the .eslint, tsconfig, craco config, or .stylint config files unless you really know what you are modifying.
 - The src/styles/common.scss file should not be replaced anywhere else.
 The Webpack from **CRACO** config is configured for that specific path.
+- The `formatClassNamesTypes.ts` file is used to modify all the scss module object types accordingly to the craco config.
 - For best practices, you should keep the style structure as the components and all the structures as they are.
 - If you need more alias paths, don't forget to update all the 3 files .eslitrrc.js file, tsconfig.js & CRACO file.
 - For best practice, you should only use scss for styling and not simply CSS.
 The whole project was created for that.
+- **Any @keyframe animation must be inside the** _**animations.scs file and start with the “key” keyword.
+This will prevent the css-loader to hash the animation name.
+Keep them inside the \_**_**animations.scss**
+- **When you use an animation inside the scss module file, you will get that animation name as a property inside the scss module object.
+There is a bug from the css-loader plugin.
+This will not affect the project. .**

 ### Getting Started

 You need to have the following extensions:

-- prettier
+- `prettier`
-- stylelit
+- `stylelit`
-- eslint
+- `eslint`

 Not needed, but will make your life much easier:

-- auto rename tag
+- `auto rename tag`
-- auto import
-- all autocomplete
-- CSS peek
+- `auto import`
-- sass
+- `all autocomplete`
-- stylus
+- `CSS peek`
-- svg viewer
+- `svg viewer`
-- template string converter
+- `template string converter`
-- remove unused imports
+- `remove unused imports`

 To use this starter template, clone the repository and run the following commands: